Izak Van Heerden: Legacy

 Kitch Christie, who coached the Springboks for the 1995 Rugby World Cup, was quoted as saying Izak van Heerden "was truly light years ahead of the rest."
 Christie openly acknowledged Izak van Heerden's influence on him, and to using his thinking as a blueprint for his own team, saying "Most of what you hear the modern coaches saying, and the phrases they use, were first coined by Izak."

 Tommy Bedford, who captained Natal and the Springboks in the 1960s, recalled that "Izak van Heerden was streets ahead of his time...We had a genius as a coach.
 He sought players with two great qualities: an ability to think, and the flair to make decisions on the field...
 His teams played this instinctive, fantastic, expressive brand of rugby...His great philosophy was that the ball was the advantage.
 He taught us to treat every piece of possession like a nugget, and he would say, no one kicks a nugget away...the most important thing is to keep the ball."

 Van Heerden's masterpiece, Thinking Rugby, has become a coaching Bible around the world.
 Several of the strategies he devised during his rise to prominence, when he masterminded Natal's victory over Australia in 1953, have become parts of the modern high-speed, high-intensity game.
 Richard Bath describes him as "the thinking man's coach."
 Van Heerden also wrote Coaching, Practising and Training for Tries (Durban: Drakensburg Press, 1966), and Tactical and Attacking Rugby (Wellington: Reed, 1967).

 Van Heerden's greatest legacy, perhaps, was to turn the Pumas into a truly respected national side.
-Despite the ups-and-downs of the Argentine side, Van Heerden's team are considered a benchmark of what the Pumas are capable of achieving.
+The performance of the team under Van Heerden is cited as a standard for the potential of the Argentine national side, the Pumas.
+This assessment persists despite fluctuations in the team's overall competitive results.
 Argentina was already the rugby power in South America when Izak van Heerden came along, but he propelled them into a completely different orbit from their neighbours in Chile, Uruguay and elsewhere.
 More than half a century later, in 2015, twenty-four past and current Puma team members visited Durban High School to honor the coach who had transformed their game.

 A rugby pitch at the school is named after him.